eggmasonvalue/KnowledgeLM/README.md

 A Streamlit app to download and organize NSE company announcements and attachments.
 This is intended to be used as a companion to tools like NotebookLM

+BSE does not allow you to filter for filings for over 12 months.

 ## Features

 - Download announcements and attachments by category (Transcripts, Investor Presentations, Credit Rating, Related Party Transactions).